-Certainly, there’s a fine haze of orange fluff over her studio space, which is down by the Maribyrnong, just across the river from Footscray in Melbourne.
-Otherwise, it’s orderly, with three substantial works in progress, including Orange Cube, a finalist in this year’s Woollahra Small Sculpture Prize.
+Certainly, there’s a fine haze of orange fluff over her studio space, which is down by the Maribyrnong, just across the river from Footscray.
+Otherwise, it’s orderly, with three substantial works in progress, including Orange Cube, a finalist in this year’s Woollahra Small Sculpture Prize up in Sydney.
 Selected from more than 700 entries (a record in its 15-year run), Orange Cube is a meticulous assembly of plush columns and hairy spheres.

 Temin is well known for her work with synthetic fur – her work is represented in every major gallery in Australia.
 It’s a material that Temin believes is capable of combining minimalism with sentimentality, and one that’s at odds with what people generally think a sculpture is made of.
 “Originally, when I began working with textiles, it was because of the emotional content of soft-toy imagery, and the heightened, exaggerated, references that soft-toys elicit,” she says.
 “They go from extreme jubilance to pathos.
 I use it as a material to generate emotional response, or as a reference to history.”

 In her Northcote office, Temin builds models and cuts patterns, then, with the help of a part-time assistant, sews and assembles the sculptures in Footscray.
 It’s a time-consuming process, but consciously so: the repetitive, craftsperson-like labour is part of the point of the work.
 “I’ve been doing it for a long time, but I’m essentially self-taught.
 Although, my father was a tailor, so I grew up around a factory where people were cutting patterns and sewing all the time,” she says.
 “No-one showed me how to do it, but I must have picked up on things.”